Rate-optimal and computationally efficient nonparametric estimation on the circle and the sphere: Case Studies

 \subsection{Spatially Periodic Data: Honeybee Orientations}

 A natural source of periodic data is a random variable representing an angle or direction in physical space.
 Examples include wind and ocean current directions, rock core orientations, and animal movement headings.
-We illustrate this with the ``Honeybee Tracking I" dataset, made available by the Okinawa Institute of Science and Technology \url{https://groups.oist.jp/bptu/honeybee-tracking-dataset}.
+We illustrate this with the ``Honeybee Tracking I" dataset, made available by the Okinawa Institute of Science and Technology { \url{https://groups.oist.jp/bptu/honeybee-tracking-dataset}}.
 In this dataset, honeybees were filmed at 30 frames per second, and the orientation angle of each bee was recorded at every frame.
 Here, we analyze the first frame of ``Recording 1", originally gathered for the study \cite{BHMS}.
 Furthermore, the study \cite{BHPS} also gathered the trajectories of honeybees in a hive with a similar dataset available, also at the above URL.

 In this dataset, bees are labelled as $0$, if their orientation is clear, or $1$, if their body is partially obscured within the hive.
 For consistency in our study, we only look at the $n=691$ honeybee orientations of class $0$, which are given in degrees.
 Converting these to radians makes these observations suitable for a KDE as in Theorem \ref{th: finite sum} and Remark \ref{Remark 1}.
 We selected $s=1$, and therefore $h=n^{-1/(2s+1)}\approx0.113$, $N_s=14$ and $r=5$.
 The data and corresponding KDE are plotted in Figure \ref{fig:Bees}.
-In this frame, the bees exhibit a clear preference for facing approximately towards the angle $-0.09$ radians with the least favoured p
+In this frame, the bees exhibit a clear preference for facing approximately towards the angle $-0.09$ radians with the least favoured position appearing to be approximately at 2.97 radians.

 In Table \ref{tab: Bee probs} we give the estimated probabilities over two regions.
 The first is $[-1.33,0.81]$, which we estimate, from the KDE, to be the main `peak' of the density.
 The second region is $[2.46,\pi]\cup(-\pi,-3.03]$, which we estimate to be the `valley', or the region surrounding the global minimum.
 Note that for $[2.46,\pi]\cup(-\pi,-3.03]$, the estimated probability over this region is given by $\widehat\bP(A[2.36,\pi])+\widehat{\bP}(A(-\pi,-3.03])$, where $A[\vartheta_1,\vartheta_2]$ is given in \eqref{eq: region on S1}.
 We can see that the empirical and KDE estimated probabilities are approximately equal around the minimum and are relatively close around the maximum.